Punctuation

 • sun umbrella

-A: The informal style tends to use no punctuation for the list-items.
+A: The informal style tends to use no punctuation for the list-items, and depending on the level of informality, may omit the colon after the introductory phrase as well.

 What is the best sun-protection?